Encapsulation and Hermetic sealing

 - Parallel resistance welding is used for rectangular or square packages.

 - Projection welding is used for TO-can devices.

 Fine and Gross leak tests are carried out to MIL-STD-883.
-Optocap have achieved leak rates of <5E-9 for a fiber coupled butterfly package.
+Alter Technology UK have achieved leak rates of <5E-9 for a fibre-coupled butterfly package.
 This offers the potential of reducing the length of lifetime tests in certain applications.

 This post is also available in: Spanish